-Spring Semester - Year 4 Spring Seme Ritual and Sacraments To enable students to gain an appreciation of the role of ritual and worship in Christianity.
+Spring Seme ster - Year 4 RS4027 Ritual and Sacraments To enable students to gain an appreciation of the role of ritual and worship in Christianity.
 To provide students with a basic theological and historical knowledge of the Christian sacraments.
 The concepts of ritual and symbol.
 Liturgy and worship.
 The concept of sacramentality.
 Christ as the primordial sacrament of God, and the Church as a basic sacrament.
 Outline of the historical development and theology of the sacraments, with special emphasis on Baptism and Eucharist.
 Ecumenical and contemporary pastoral considerations concerning liturgy and the sacraments.
 Particular issues [e.g. the liturgical year, the Rite of Christian Initiation of Adults, etc.] 1.
 Upon successful completion of this module, students should be able to: 2.
 Show how sacramental theology informs liturgical practices in the Christian tradition; 3.
-Analyse the development of key ideas in the Christian understanding of the Sacraments; RS4017 Ecclesiology Critically evaluate liturgical celebrations in the light of their theological understandings.
-To introduce students to the ecclesial dimension of Christianity.
+Analyse the development of key ideas in the Christian understanding of the Sacraments; 4.
+Critically evaluate liturgical celebrations in the light of their theological understandings.
+RS4017 Ecclesiology To introduce students to the ecclesial dimension of Christianity.
 The Biblical roots of ecclesial To introduce students to the ecclesial dimension of Christianity.
 The Biblical roots of ecclesial consciousness and the origins of the Christian Church.
 Survey of the main events in the history and life of the Church: pre-Constantinian Christianity; from Constantine to the East-West schism; the Reformation and the Council of Trent; Vatican I to Vatican II; the ecumenical movement; current and possible future developments.
-The nature of the Church.
+The nature of the Church and its marks.
+Models as a means of understanding ecclesiology.
+Salvation outside the Church.
 Ministries.
 Issues concerning ecclesial authority and structures.
 Special questions in ecclesiology.
-Upon successful completion of this module, the student should be able to: Describe the historical and social context of the New Testament Church; Outline the origins, formation and development of Church in the first five centuries; Identify and discuss the main pivotal events in the Church; Discuss the key issues relation to the reformation and post reformation; Discuss, compare and contrast the pre and post Vatican 11 Churches; NB This module must be taken in conjunction with module RS4037 Use models as a means of grappling with the mystery of Church; Understand the challenges and opportunities for being Church in modern Irish Society; Understand issues relating to Ecumenism.
+Upon successful completion of this module, the student should be able to: 1.
+Describe the historical and social context of the New Testament Church; 2.
+Outline the origins, formation and development of Church in the first five centuries; 3.
+Identify and discuss the main pivotal events in the Church; 4.
+Discuss the key issues relation to the reformation and post reformation; 5.
+Discuss, compare and contrast the pre and post Vatican 11 Churches; 6.
+Use models as a means of grappling with the mystery of Church; 7.
+Understand the challenges and opportunities for being Church in modern Irish Society; 8.
+Understand issues relating to Ecumenism.
+NB This module must be taken in conjunction with module RS4037